observablehq/plot/README.md

 If the associated mark has a non-zero width along the ordinal dimension, such as a bar, then use a *band* scale; otherwise, say for a dot, use a *point* scale.

-Plot similarly supports special scale types for encoding both quantitative and ordinal data as color:
+Plot similarly supports special scale types for encoding data as color:

 * *sequential* - equivalent to *linear*; defaults to the *turbo* scheme
 * *cyclical* - equivalent to *linear*, but defaults to the *rainbow* scheme